Astley Green Colliery

 At Greyhound pub roundabout in approx 5m keep on A580.

-At next t-lights turn right SP Higher into Astley Green Lane, turn left in approx.
+At next t-lights turn right SP Higher Green into Higher Green lane, turn left in approx. 500 yds

 (just after village green and before white building).